anlek/mongify-mongoid/README.md

 # Mongify::Mongoid

-**ALPHA SOFTWARE, NOT FULLY FUNCTIONAL AS OF YET**

-Mongoify-Mongoid writes valid Mongoid Models from the Mongify translation file.
+Mongoify-Mongoid generates valid Mongoid Models from the Mongify translation file.

 Learn more about [Mongify](http://mongify.com/)